databricks/terraform-provider-databricks/docs/resources/sql_table.md

 * `storage_location` - (Optional) URL of storage location for Table data (required for EXTERNAL Tables).
 Not supported for `VIEW` or `MANAGED` table_type.
 * `data_source_format` - (Optional) External tables are supported in multiple data source formats.
 The string constants identifying these formats are `DELTA`, `CSV`, `JSON`, `AVRO`, `PARQUET`, `ORC`, `TEXT`.
 Change forces creation of a new resource.
 Not supported for `MANAGED` tables or `VIEW`.
 * `view_definition` - (Optional) SQL text defining the view (for `table_type == "VIEW"`).
 Not supported for `MANAGED` or `EXTERNAL` table_type.
-* `cluster_id` - (Optional) All table CRUD operations must be executed on a running cluster.
+* `cluster_id` - (Optional) All table CRUD operations must be executed on a running cluster or SQL warehouse.
 If a cluster_id is specified, it will be used to execute SQL commands to manage this table.
 If empty, a cluster will be created automatically with the name `terraform-sql-table`.
+* `warehouse_id` - (Optional) All table CRUD operations must be executed on a running cluster or SQL warehouse.
+If a warehouse_id is specified, that SQL warehouse will be used to execute SQL commands to manage this table. warehouse_id should not be specified if cluster_id is specified.
 * `storage_credential_name` - (Optional) For EXTERNAL Tables only: the name of storage credential to use.
 This cannot be updated
 * `comment` - (Optional) User-supplied free-form text.
 Changing comment is not currently supported on `VIEW` table_type.
 * `properties` - (Optional) Extensible Table properties.